 Ski clothing is expensive and kids grow quickly so borrow whatever you can or hire it but research before you go.
-A shop in the closest town could be cheaper than on the mountain, or even hiring where you live could prove to be the cheapest option.
+Compare prices at the mountain, the closest town or even where you live for the cheapest option.
 This goes for hiring ski boots and skis too (kids don’t need poles when they’re first learning).
-Hire shops have price lists online and it definitely pays to research!
+Alternatively if you have other kids to pass hand-me-downs to, you might want to look at buying second hand clothing.

 - Layer up – thermal top and leggings as a base layer, fleece mid layer, and outer layer of insulated, waterproof jacket and snow pants.
 You can never be too warm!
 Kids will be miserable if they’re wet or/and cold.
 Waterproof onezies are great for babies and toddlers.